Zhengyang Shan headshot

 Boston University (CDS)

-I am a PhD student in the Faculty of Computing and Data Sciences at Boston University.
-I study fairness, interpretability, and evaluation of large language models, focusing on how demographic attributes are represented and their potential misuse.
+I am a PhD candidate in the Faculty of Computing and Data Sciences at Boston University.
+I work on interpretability and evaluation in large language models, with a particular interest in understanding and mitigating bias and fairness issues in model behavior.

 Interests